Portkey-AI/docs/caching.md

 Portkey supports caching across text & chat completions.
 When the exact same request comes in to Portkey, we can return the response from our cache.

-This could be useful if you have fixed input prompts or are developing your app.
-Why waste precious OpenAI tokens.
+This could be useful if you have fixed input prompts or are testing the app with the same inputs.

 ### Enabling cache